Chart Color Schemes

 Dulwich Hill - Lewisham shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Dulwich Hill - Lewisham is notably higher than national averages.
+Educational attainment in Dulwich Hill-Lewisham is higher than national and state averages.
 Among residents aged 15 and above, 52.0% hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
 Bachelor degrees are the most common at 33.0%, followed by postgraduate qualifications (14.4%) and graduate diplomas (4.6%).
 Vocational pathways account for 22.0% of qualifications, with advanced diplomas at 10.5% and certificates at 11.5%.

-Current educational participation is high, with 28.5% of residents enrolled in formal education.
-This includes 8.3% in tertiary, 7.5% in primary, and 6.3% pursuing secondary education.
-Dulwich Hill - Lewisham hosts a robust network of 7 schools serving approximately 2,858 students.
-The area demonstrates above-average socio-educational conditions with an ICSEA score of 1066.
-The educational mix includes 3 primary, 2 secondary, and 2 K-12 schools.
+Educational participation is high, with 28.5% of residents currently enrolled in formal education.
+This includes 8.3% in tertiary education, 7.5% in primary education, and 6.3% pursuing secondary education.
+There are seven schools operating within Dulwich Hill-Lewisham, educating approximately 2,858 students.
+The area has above-average socio-educational conditions, with an ICSEA score of 1066.
+The educational mix includes three primary, two secondary, and two K-12 schools.

 Frequently Asked Questions - Education